 Beyond smart home devices, there are several options available for seniors who want to feel more comfortable and remain safe at home.
 Bathroom safety is particularly important since the water and slick surfaces can lead to dangerous falls.
 Thankfully, there are numerous products that can help, such as night lights, grab bars, shower chairs, and toilet seats with arms.

 Another area of concern is the kitchen.
 With sharp objects, whirring blades, and heat, seniors can struggle to safely prepare food.
 To stay safe and comfortable while you work, consider adding a few senior-friendly kitchen gadgets, like ergonomic can and jar openers, an anti-fatigue floor mat, cut-resistant gloves, and a well-chosen kitchen timer.
 With a few inexpensive additions, making meals can be easier than ever.

 Enjoy Good Food

-Eating a balanced diet is important for ensuring you stay happy and healthy throughout life.
+During the coronavirus pandemic, eating a balanced diet is important for ensuring you stay happy and healthy throughout life.
 Make sure you consume foods high in omega-3 fatty acids, like salmon, walnuts, and tuna; calcium-rich foods, like cheese, yogurt, and leafy green veggies; and fiber-filled foods, such as fruit, whole grain bread, and brown rice.
 Preparing your meals ahead of time is important so you do not have to food prep daily.
 This will provide assurance of what you have on hand.
 Freezing some of your foods is also an option.